babarot/enhancd/README.md

 enhancd <sup>v2</sup> is ...

-The next generation of `cd` method with visual filter :sparkles:
+A next-generation `cd` command with an interactive filter :sparkles:

 ## :rocket: Description

 `cd` command is one of the frequently used commands.

-Nevertheless, it is very inconvenient. `cd` interpret path (`/home/john/dir1`, `../../dir2`) only. `cd` does not accept the directory name (`dir3`).
-The new `cd` command I have to hack interpret this.
-Take the log every time that you want to move, and to complement the directory path based on that log.
+Nevertheless, it is not so easy to handle unfortunately.
+A directory path given as an argument to `cd` command must be a valid path that exists and is able to resolve.
+In other words, you cannot pass a partial path such as "dir" (you are in /home/lisa, dir is /home/lisa/work/dir) to `cd` command.

+The new cd command called "enhancd" enhanced the flexibility and usability for a user. enhancd will memorize all directories visited by a user and use it for the pathname resolution.
+If the log of enhancd have more than one directory path with the same name, enhancd will pass the candidate directories list to the filter within the ENHANCD_FILTER variable in order to narrow it down to one.

 :warning: [`cdinterface`](https://github.com/b4b4r07/cdinterface) is deprecated and was merged into this enhancd.